MageshDominator/data-science-py/ComputerVision/Readme.md

-Coding(Python) Implementation of whatever I learn releated to Computer Vision.<br />
+This project is a Coding(Python) Implementation of whatever I learn releated to Computer Vision.<br />
 This is mainly to get more hands-on for my better understanding.<br />
 Clear explanation is given with comments and docstrings, I hope it will be very helpful for beginners.<br />

 Topics Covered:<br />
+Image<br />
 <image_drawing.py>
 1. Reading, Color conversion and displaying image with opencv, numpy and matplotlib.<br />
 2. Image resizing, drawing shapes over images(fixed size and also mouse drags using callbacks).<br />